Eldaste/ChimechoBot/README.md

 Ability to track how many unique users join a given raid Queue

 Ability for Mods to lock certian option configurations on a per-server basis

+.priority - For those that miss their queue

 Configuration options:
   - Max number of attempts